xsdk-project/HandsOnLessons/lessons/mfem_convergence/lesson.md

 ## Running the Convergence Study

-The convergence study has the following options
+The convergence study in `handson/mfem/examples/atpesc/mfem` has the following options

 ```
 ./convergence --help